Technology-Notes/PureDarwin-PureDarwin-wiki/DarwinBuild.md

     ---> Activating darwinbuild @0.8.0_508
     ---> Cleaning darwinbuild
 ```

-    In order to upgrade to the latest revision of trunk
+In order to upgrade to the latest revision of trunk:
 ```
     % port selfupdate
     % port -f upgrade darwinbuild